 The Office of Environmental Justice provides training and coordinates workshops on environmental justice and equitable development for EPA staff, other governmental partners, other stakeholders, and the general public.

-Civil Rights Protections
+Civil Rights Protections to Ensure Environmental Justice

-Title VI of the Civil Rights Act of 1964 requires federal agencies to make sure that programs and activities that receive federal funding do not discriminate based on race, color, or national origin.
 The OEJ collaborates with the EPA’s External Civil Rights Compliance Office to share tools and best practices and to resolve complaints.
 The EPA’s Office of General Counsel has several discretionary legal authorities that it can use to more fully ensure that programs, policies, and activities it implements do not adversely affect the health and environment of low-income and minority communities.

-Partnerships to Serve Communities
+Partnerships to Serve Communities and Promote Environmental Justice

 The EPA provides direct financial and technical support to help vulnerable communities develop holistic solutions to address environmental and public health concerns.
 The EPA awards funds through competitive grant programs.